 Some of examples of when it makes sense.

 In fact, I did this last year to stay at the Alila Villas Uluwatu – what I declared to be the best Hyatt property in the world.
 It ended up saving me almost $500 a night vs cash.
 Albeit, I don’t think I would have forked over the cash rate, but still…it was massive.

 It doesn’t to be uber high end properties either.
-I recently redeemed points for a Hyatt Place stay in Asheville, North Carolina.
+I recently redeemed points for a Hyatt Place stay in Knoxville, Tennessee.
 The reason I did this was because the going rate was nearly $250 a night and that didn’t include parking or taxes.
 The point rate was 8k, or $144.
 While I had points in my account, the decision is always based off of what kind of value am I extracting and what is my replacement cost.
 It was hands down the coolest Hyatt Place I’ve ever stayed at.